 C++ Multiset end Function Example using While Loop

-Let's take an example to iterate over the multiset using the while loop in C++.
+Let's consider an instance where we iterate through the multiset using a while loop in the C++ programming language.

 Example